xinqiaozhang/xinqiaozhang.github.io/index.md

 - Conducted in-depth research on security detection using Large Language Models
 - Developed and implemented a data distillation framework, achieving a significant reduction in data size without compromising efficiency.

+Arm, Austin, TX
+- May 2022 - Aug.
+2022
+- Research Intern
+- Developed a novel vulnerability detection algorithm using Graph Neural Networks (GNNs).
+- Led a data distillation project that reduced data processing times by 50%.

 ---